 Just as important as choosing the right rivets, is how large you drill the holes for the rivets.
 You must take careful measurements of the rivets in order to choose the right drill bit to drill the holes.

-After you have mesured the rivets and choosen your drill bit to use, don't start drilling quite yet.
+After you have measured the rivets and chosen your drill bit to use, don't start drilling quite yet.
 You will first want to lay out your rivets onto the gutters.
 Set them very close to the place you are wanting them to be inserted into.
 Temporarily secure these rivets down with clamps.
 Now you can start to drill the holes for your rivets.

 Clamping these rivets down during the drilling process ensures that your gutter will not move, and your drilling will be precise.

-Stay away from rushing through the project, because precision and accuracy are among the top things to remember in this DIY project that you should finish with no problem at all.
+Avoid rushing through the project because precision and accuracy are among the top things to remember in this DIY project.

-All you need to do is remember the above tips.
-This will ensure that you have a rain gutter that remains together for a very long time.
+All you need to do is remember the above tips to ensure that you have a rain gutter that remains together for a very long time.